Conformalized matrix completion: Introduction

 While the problem of estimation has been explored through many different approaches in the literature, the question of uncertainty quantity for matrix completion remains challenging and under-explored. \cite{cai2016geometric} and \cite{carpentier2018adaptive} construct confidence intervals for the missing entries using order-wise concentration inequalities, which could be extremely loose. \cite{chen2019inference} proposes a de-biased estimator for matrix completion and characterizes its asymptotic distribution, which then yields entrywise confidence intervals are then derived for the underlying incoherent matrix with i.i.d.~Gaussian noise.
 See also~\citet{xia2019statistical,farias2022uncertainty} for related approaches.

 The effectiveness of the aforementioned uncertainty quantification methods rely heavily on the exact low-rank structure as well as assumptions on the tail of the noise.
 In practice, the low-rank assumption can only be met approximately, and heavy-tailed noise is quite common in areas such as macroeconomics and genomics~\citep{nair2022fundamentals}.
 Without exact model specifications, the solution to the matrix completion algorithm is hard to interpret and the asymptotic distribution of the obtained estimator is no longer valid.
-The dependence of model-based approaches on exact model assumptions motivates us to answer the question: \emph{can we construct valid and short confidence intervals for the missing entries that are free of both model assumptions and of constraints on which estimation algorithms we may use?}
+The dependence of model-based approaches on exact model assumptions motivates us to answer the question: